 Others benefit from an oral appliance, often referred to as a bite splint.
 This device is custom made to fit your unique bite structure, and it fits comfortably over your teeth similar to a sports mouthguard to promote an optimal position for your jaw.
 Depending on the severity of your condition, it may be enough to simply wear it at night.
 Others may benefit from all-day wear.

-Rockland County dentist Dr. Mark Dunayer engaged in extensive postgraduate training in neuromuscular dentistry and TMJ treatment at the renowned LVI Global dental institute, and he has helped a number of patients find long-term relief from TMJ pain.
+Rockland County dentist Dr. Mark Dunayer engaged in extensive postgraduate training in TMJ treatment at the renowned LVI Global dental institute, and he has helped a number of patients find long-term relief from TMJ pain.
 If you suffer from jaw discomfort and recurring headaches, please call B & D Dental Excellence at